 The programme for this year's NPC Ignites has been announced.
 Find out what the hot topics are and who will be debating them.

 Sir Nicholas Montagu KCB, Chair of the Charity Tax Commission shares his thoughts on the role and goals of the commission as it launches a new call for evidence.

 NPC's new Head of Policy and External Affairs, Nathan Yeowell, reflects on his first NCVO conference and the new Charity Comission chair.

 The government has finally responded to the House of Lords Select Committee report on Stronger Charities for a Stronger Society—ten months after its publication.
 Nathan Yeowell, NPC’s new Head of Policy and External Affairs, has four reflections as we look forward to the year ahead.

 15 years doesn’t sound long, but it means we're older than Twitter, the X factor and the financial crash.
 So we've seen a few things.
 Here our longest serving member of staff and head of our charities team, Iona Joy, shares her top lessons from a decade and a half of trying to do good better.

 NPC has been working for a decade and a half to improve the work of charitable organisations.
 Here our CEO Dan Corry explains why this milestone is no cause for rest, but merely a platform to continue to transform the charity sector.

 Yesterday's publication of the Taylor Review—which looks at modern work and employment practices—has rightly received lots of attention.
-And its findings bring a much needed prompt for the charity sector to scrutinise how it treats its employees.
-There are difficult questions to be asked and issues to be balanced.
 Here, Andrew Weston looks at job instability, low pay, and overwork in charity sector.